boknilev/nmt-repr-analysis/README.md

 }
 ```

-If you use this code for RTE please cite the following paper as well:
+If you use this code for NLI please cite the following paper as well:

 ```
 @inproceedings{evaluating-fine-grained-semantic-phenomena-in-neural-machine-translation-encoders-using-entailment,
-  author = {Poliak, Adam and Belinkov, Yonatan and Glass, James and {Van Durme}, Benjamin}, title = {Evaluating Fine-grained Semantic Phenomena in Neural Machine Translation Encoders Using Entailment}, year = {2018}, numpages = {7}, booktitle = {Proceedings of the Annual Meeting of the North American Association of Computational Linguistics (NAACL)}
+  author = {Poliak, Adam and Belinkov, Yonatan and Glass, James and {Van Durme}, Benjamin}, title = {On the Evaluation of Semantic Phenomena in Neural Machine Translation Using Natural Language Inference}, year = {2018}, numpages = {7}, booktitle = {Proceedings of the Annual Meeting of the North American Association of Computational Linguistics (NAACL)}